Tall Fescue: All you need to know

 Growth monthsSpring and fall

-Bunch type roots tall fescue
+bunch type roots tall fescue

 Bunch-type growth formation of tall fescue.
 Source: MSU